Genuine and Quiet Floating Market in Bangkok, Bang Luang Canal.

 This blog post showcases a selection of images about this authentic and off the beaten path floating market in Bangkok.

 Bang Luang Canal

 It’s close to where I live in Bangkok and on the weekend sometimes I go there for lunch.
 As a matter of fact, there are a few Thai restaurants and cafes all by Bang Luang Canal.

 A wooden house on the canal named Artist’s House is a small venue for Thai traditional dance and puppet show also recognised by UNESCO as an intangible cultural heritage.

 So, do not expect dozen of boats that try to sell you souvenirs.
-In Bang Luang Canal you can expect few farmers who sell barbecue chicken, fruits, Thai snacks and soups to locals.
+In this floating market, instead, you can see few farmers selling barbecue chicken, fruits, Thai snacks and soups to locals.

-Don’t miss a thing
+Don’t miss a thing!
+Subscribe to the Newsletter.

-Subscribe to the newsletter to get the latest blog entries and updates in your inbox.
+Subscribe to the Newsletter to get the latest blog entries and updates in your inbox.
 Your email address will not be sold or used for purposes other than subscription for the newsletter.